sequentech/documentation/docs/deployment/browsers-and-cookies.md

 The login session cookies expiration time can be configured instead of having no expiration time.

-To do that, just find the line with the `cookies_expires` configuration in the `config.yml` file and uncomment it.
+To do that, just find the line with the `config.agora_gui.cookies_expires` configuration in the `config.yml` deployment configuration file and uncomment it.
 The expiration time  will be set in minutes, but you can use a number bigger than 60 to set hours.
 For example if you want to set one day you can put `1440`.